-bility distribution.
+Generate Random Numbers.
+This module allows us to generate random numbers that follow a certain probability distribution.
 It supports a large number of probability distributions.
 First, the user must enter the size of the sample and select the probability distribution that will guide the generation of the numbers.
 After that, you need to specify the value for each parameter of the selected distribution.
 Before you start generating numbers, you need to select the location where the file with the generated sample will be saved.

 Export Model to Mathematica/Sage.
-This feature exports SPN/CTMC models to Wolfram Mathematica language/SageMath format (see Figure 26).
+This feature exports SPN/CTMC models to Wolfram Mathematica language/SageMath format (see Figure 27).
 When exporting to Mathematica, Mercury creates the nb file to be opened in Mathematica.